 Missouri Hick Bar B Que is located at 913 E Washington Street in Cuba, Missouri.
 You won’t miss it if you’re traveling Route 66.
 If you’re traveling I-44, watch for the signs.
 Check the website for the menu and other details.

-Just down the street from Missouri Hick, see the world’s largest rocking chair in front of the Fanning 66 Outpost at 5957 Hwy ZZ in Cuba.
+Just down the street from Missouri Hick, see what for a long time was the world’s largest rocking chair.
+It sets in front of the Fanning 66 Outpost at 5957 Hwy ZZ in Cuba.
 The chair is over 42 feet tall and more than 20 feet wide.
 While driving through Cuba, notice the many historic-themed murals that line the Route 66 corridor, which have earned Cuba the nickname “Mural City.”

 (Editor’s note: Since this writing, another rocking chair has taken over the “world’s largest” title, but the Cuba chair is still quite an attraction.)

 Accommodations: Want to stay in Cuba?
 The renovated Wagon Wheel Motel completes your Route 66 experience.
-Check rates here
+Check rates and Trip Advisor reviews here

 Disclosure: This article contains an affiliate link.
 If you book at room via the “Check rates here” link above, I will receive a small commission, at no additional cost to you.